bishwadeeproy/Machine-Learning/README.md

 5. Test ML Model on the Test data
 6. Adjust Model parametrs
 7. Evaluate ML Model on Holdout data
-8. Deplot the ML Model on New incoming data
+8. Deploy the ML Model on New incoming data